Kansas Producer Licensing Reform Includes Changes to Insurance Carrier Appointments

 Under the new rules, agencies will no longer report affiliations to the state, but instead are required to keep a current roster of affiliated agents to produce to the Kansas Department of Insurance upon request.

 Additionally, agencies will need to keep their designated responsible licensed producer (DRLP) – an agent that is responsible for the agency’s activity under their particular LOA – up-to-date with the state and report any changes to their DRLP within 30 days.

 Another change for agencies is that, while previously they were required to license each branch and doing-business-as location as separate, related entities, now they will just need one overall agency license, and need a current email on file with the department of insurance.

 Nonresident agencies will begin renewing their licenses biennially by the last day of the original month they were licensed in, and in an odd or even year based on their first year of licensing.

 The above changes noted for agencies take effect July 1, 2021, but beginning in January 2022, resident agencies will also renew their licenses biennially on the last day of their license anniversary month in an even or odd year based on whether they were first licensed in an even or odd year.
 They will pay a $4 biennial license renewal fee, and must renew via NIPR.

 If you have more specific questions, feel free to check out the state’s Q&A. This is the broad-strokes version of the information, although of course you should do your due diligence and not just take our word for it.

 As you can see, these changes impact everything from internal calendars to any NIPR codes your organization might use to track Kansas agencies.
-If you’d like to let off the pressure of playing state-by-state regulatory whack-a-mole, see how AgentSync can help.
+If you’d like to let off the pressure of playing state-by-state regulatory whack-a-mole, then book a demo to see how AgentSync can help.